Skip to content

 Rose Ellen Davis-Gross brings over 20 years of experience in higher education to the Media Forensics Hub.
 Before coming to the Hub, she worked in University governance and University Housing.
 Rose Ellen has a degree in Marketing from Clemson and a Master of Mass Communication from the University of South Carolina.

-• Carl Ehrett, Data Scientist
+• Carl Ehrett, Director, Applied Machine Learning Research Computing and Data

 Carl Ehrett